opensourcesys/evtTracker/README.md

 * App module
 * For IAccessible objects: acc name, child ID
 * For UIA objects: Automation Id, class name, notification properties if recording notification event information, child count for layout invalidated event

+## Version 21.10

+* NVDA 2021.2 or later is required due to changes to NVDA that affects this add-on.
+* UIA layout invalidated event will be tracked.
+* Object role and states information will resemble developer info found in more recent NVDA releases.

 ## Version 21.07